-By the end of the placement and with guidance, students are expected to demonstrate analysis and application in order to develop skills to:
+By the end of the placement and with minimal supervision, students are expected to demonstrate evaluation and clinical reasoning in order to be competent to:

 - 1. Recognise the need to establish and maintain a safe and secure working environment. - 2.
 Apply healthy, safe and secure working practices. - 3.
 Monitor and maintain health, safety and security of self.